-Sister Stefania Papailiopulos from Varaždin, Croatia held this dish worthy to include it in her published book “Our food and our health” way back in 1939.
+Sister Stefania Papailiopulos (try reading that fast three times in a row) from Varaždin, Croatia, held this dish worthy to include it in her published book “Our food and our health” way back in 1939.

 Stews are excellent for your digestion and are a necessity in your diet.

 This stew is tangy, crispy and healthy.
 Croatians usually use sour cabbage (sauerkraut) for various stews in winter.
 During the summer, when fresh cabbage is available and sauerkraut is not yet prepared, this stew with a touch of vinegar has that sourly taste of sauerkraut.
 The original name in literal meaning says “forced” cabbage with beans, because fresh cabbage is forced to taste like it’s sour 😉

 As an Amazon Associate I earn from qualifying purchases.

 - Mandolin slicer is a useful tool to have in your kitchen and if you have one you can save time and use it to slice cabbage.

 - Chef’s knife to cut the cabbage and onion